-Course Outcomes and Follow-up: The majority of participants were actively engaged throughout the course, benefited from the feedback they received from the instructors and their peers, and successfully completed their preliminary management plans.
+Course Outcomes and Follows-up: Twenty of the twenty-two participants successfully completed the course.
+The participants benefited from the feedback they received from the instructors and their peers, and successfully completed their preliminary management plans.
 In the months following the course, ELTI will follow up with the participants to see how the course and their site management plans have influenced their professional development and the management of their individual restoration sites.
 ELTI will also follow up with participants who expressed an interest in applying for follow-up support for their projects through the Leadership Program.